passioncoder5/Bug-Bounty-Hunting-Methodology/README.md

 ---

-## 2 — Enumeration & URL collection
+## 2 — Enumeration and URL collection

 ### Crawl for endpoints/parameters